ferociousfox/A-Posture-Fix/notes.md

   * _this has been a difficult section, I have been thinking solely of functionality and nothing of layout.
 It took far longer  than expected to get even the first draft done.
 I would like to have something less conventional, but will work with this layout for now.
 It will work for setting up and housing all the logic..._

+  * spending the remainder of the day working on getting xcode up and running and looking at the ReactNative Docs.

 ## UI
  ![UI](/img-resources/rough-draft.jpg)